 [See also: The Most Iconic Restaurants of the Elite Traveler Era]

 Cinc Sentits changes its menu regularly to reflect the ever-changing seasons, with head chef Jordi Artal committed to only working with artisan suppliers / ©Cinc Sentits

-As is common on Barcelona’s fine dining scene, Cinc Sentits is a tasting menu only restaurant, with a choice between the Tasting Menu or the Short Menu (which, despite what the name suggests, still offers an extensive eight courses).
+As is common on Barcelona’s fine dining scene, Cinc Sentits is a tasting menu-only restaurant, with a choice between the Tasting Menu or the Light Menu (which, despite what the name suggests, still offers an extensive eight courses).
 Both menus are coupled with a wine pairing that celebrates Catalan specialties, as well as bottles from the rest of Spain.

 Cinc Sentits changes its menu regularly to reflect the ever-changing seasons, with head chef Jordi Artal committed to only working with artisan suppliers who hold the same level of respect for ingredients as he does.
 It is undoubtedly this level of sensitivity for produce, coupled with the restaurant’s ability to offer a dining experience that envelops all five senses, that has earned its Michelin recognition.